 What To Keep In Mind As The Differences Between Chatbots vs. Conversational Chatbots With AI

 Conversational chatbot and AI adoption is skyrocketing.
-In fact, according to Accenture, 60% of surveyed executives plan to implement conversational bots for after-sales and customer service.
+In fact, according to Accenture, 60% of surveyed executives plan to implement conversational bots for after-sales, customer service and social media.
 At first look chatbot technology and AI-powered conversational interfaces appear very similar.
 When you go below the surface, though, the technology could not be more different.
 The initial training, the ongoing improvement and the end-customer experience are not even close to being in the same league.

 Interested in learning more about artificial intelligence and chatbot technology?
 We’d love to discuss how our powerful AI customer service platform provides the frustration-free experience your customers expect.
 Don’t use a robotic, limited chatbot solution that plummets your CSAT.
 Let’s chat.